Artem is a die-hard Android fan, passionate tech blogger, obsessive-compulsive editor, bug hunting programmer, and the founder of Android Police.

 Most of the time, you will find Artem either hacking away at code or thinking of the next 15 blog posts.

-The 6th Android Police book giveaway is now over, and we've picked the winners.
-A copy of Android Application Development For Dummies will be shipped to each of the following readers, selected by For Dummies and Android Police, who answered this question:
+The 7th Android Police book giveaway is now over, and we've picked the winners.
+A copy of Android 3.0 Application Development Cookbook will be shipped to each of the following readers who answered this question, as selected by Packt and Android Police:

 This edition focuses only on new games.
 The app roundup is coming up soon, and you can find the tablet app roundup here.

 Minecraft, a game that attracted almost 12 million players, over 3 million of whom paid for it, has long been teased for Android by its creator Markus Persson of Mojang.
 As of today, it's finally available on the Android Market for $6.92 or as a free demo.
 As expected, the game is currently limited to the Xperia Play - the rest of us will just have to do away with this trailer:

 So, are any Xperia Play owners picking the game up?

 MIUI, one of Android's most popular custom ROM flavors, has been limited to purely software for existing devices... until today.
 Made by a Chinese company Xiaomi which has been in charge of MIUI's software development, the MIUI phone was just announced in China (where Xiaomi is based), and I must say - it's no hush puppy and leaves us highly impressed.

 Steve Kondik, better known as Cyanogen, the father of CyanogenMod, has posted an interesting update to his professional life on his Facebook page.
 Steve, who has founded the largest family of custom Android ROMs on the planet, has just joined Samsung Mobile to presumably work on Android-related goodies for one of world's largest electronics manufacturers.

 It's only fitting to see the two masters of their own domains join forces, so here's to hoping the fruits of their labor are going to be beautiful and exciting for us, Android users.